 “If you’re gonna play in the major leagues, you’d better learn how to hit a fast ball.”

-As a young lawyer, new to family law practice, I was given that advice by a senior partner.
+As a young lawyer, new to family law practice, attorney Leigh Joy Carson was given that advice by a senior partner.
 In the more than three decades since as a divorce attorney in Clayton, Missouri, she has followed it.

-I do family law – divorce, modification, custody, support – I don’t do wills, collections or criminal defense.
+The Carson Law Firm does family law – divorce, modification, custody, support – we don’t do wills, collections, or criminal defense.